Step by step guide

 You can also call our Customer Services team on 0345 900 0900, notify us by visiting a branch or write to us at M&S Bank, PO Box 3849, Chester CH1 9FN.

 Once you've notified us, we'll then be able to confirm the next steps, including what documents we need to see and any forms that need to be completed.
 For more information on next steps and what documents may need to be provided, please see what happens when we are notified about the death of a customer?

 In addition to informing friends and family of the death, there will be a number of organisations you'll need to inform, from other banks and building societies to utility companies.
 You'll also need to find legal documents such as passports and driving licences that will need to be returned and cancelled.

 For a more comprehensive list of organisations to consider contacting, please see other organisations you may need or want to inform.
-The easiest way to inform organisations of a death is by phone.
-It's helpful to have an account number or reference before calling.
-Each organisation will tell you if they need to see any documents.

 Step 3: Obtain the will

 A will contains the last wishes of a person who has passed away, in particular about who they want to inherit their estate.

 You'll need to find the last known signed and witnessed version of the will.
 If you can't find a will at the deceased's home, it's a good idea to ask their solicitor, bank, or financial advisor if they have it.